vir-k01/vir-k01.github.io/_pages/research.md

 ![Phase-Field simulation of a phase deomposition transformation in an undercooled Al-Zn melt!](/files/movie_1.gif)

-*Phase-Field simulation of a phase deomposition transformation in an undercooled Al-Zn melt of equal initial concentrations of Al and Zn.*
+*Phase-Field simulation of a phase deomposition transformation in an undercooled Al-Zn melt of equal initial concentrations of Al and Zn.
+Initially there is diffusion across the domain, followed by nucleation and growth of two compositionally phases (Red and Blue).*